hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeinit"></a>
 # **WriteInit**
-> void WriteInit (WriteInitRequest writeInitRequest)
+> void WriteInit (WriteInitRequest writeInitRequest, TimeSpan? wrapTTL = null)

 Initialize a new Vault.